 Communication equipment as required in subsection 250.03(d) 2.A. and a vehicle.

 Monitoring and detection equipment for flammable gas, oxygen sufficiency, toxic gas, radiological screening and other hazards.
 This includes, as required, a combustible gas indicator, flame ionization or photo ionization detector, oxygen meter, radiation monitor with Geiger Mueller detector and other foreseeable equipment.

+Depth gauging equipment, sampling equipment and sampling containers.

 Personal protective equipment (levels C and D) when required.

 The MT shall be present on site and perform monitoring as required by 250.03(d) when work is being performed in areas of suspected contamination and on a predetermined basis throughout other work on the project.